Peppo10/SocketFalco/README.md

 You have the possibility also to write message in offline mode when client or server quit the session.
 When the connection is re-established the peers will send the new messages each other.

 Every chat is unique and depends on the uuid of the device is connected to.
+Does not matter who is the server or the client, the chat will be the same.

 Every device at first start-up will generate his uuid4, wich will be used for the authentication.